Detect Connected Hardware with Intune Endpoint Analytics

 https://graph.microsoft.com/beta/deviceManagement/deviceHealthScripts/**SCRIPT_ID**/deviceRunStates?$top=100

-How to fill a AAD group based on this value you can find here.
+How to fill a Microsoft Entra ID group based on this value you can find create and fill Microsoft Entra ID group based on local attributes.

-3 thoughts on “Collect connected Hardware with Endpoint Analytics
+2 thoughts on “Detect Connected Hardware with Intune Endpoint Analytics

 1. Hi

-I have question about script , isn’t “$lenoveDockIds” suposed to be “$deviceId” ?
+I have question about script , isn’t “$lenoveDockIds” supposed to be “$deviceId” ?

 Thanks